8 people favorited this theater

-Home to numerous successful legitimate shows in its first nearly two decades of operation, such stars as Helen Hayes, John Barrymore and Douglas Fairbanks, Sr. all appeared onstage during this time.
-The Gaiety eventually switched, like so many other Broadway houses, to movies in 1926 (except for a short-lived foray into musical stage shows in 1931-2).
-In the mid-30s, in addition to movies, the Gaiety began to present burlesque acts, and soon the Gaiety was the city’s premier burlesque house, even hosting the occasional big-name Hollywood act onstage, like Abbott and Costello.
+Home to numerous successful legitimate shows in its first nearly two decades of operation.
+Its first big hit was “Lightnin'” which opened on August 26, 1918 and ran for 1,291 performances.
+Stars such as Helen Hayes, John Barrymore, Douglas Fairbanks, Sr. and Leslie Howard all appeared on-stage during this time.
+The Gaiety Theatre presented its last play “Love in a Mist” on April 12, 1926 which ran for 120 performances.
+It was closed and soon reopened as a movie theatre like so many other Broadway theatres.
+It had a short-lived foray into musical stage shows in 1931-2).
+In the mid-1930’s, in addition to movies, the Gaiety Theatre began to present burlesque acts, and soon the Gaiety Theatre was the city’s premier burlesque house, even hosting the occasional big-name Hollywood act onstage, like Abbott and Costello.

 In the 1970’s, the Guild Theatres chain acquired the Victoria Theatre and renamed it the Embassy 5, being their fifth house in the Times Square area.

 By the late-1970’s, however, it had closed.
-Despite the efforts of preservationists, the theater met the wrecking ball in 1982.
-During the demolition, however, a section of the 46th Street facade collapsed into the street, forcing its closure for more than two days.
+Despite the efforts of preservationists, the theatre met the wrecking ball on March 22, 1982, together with the adjacent Astor Theatre, Morosco Theatre, Bijou Theatre and Helen Hayes Theatre.
+During the demolition, however, a section of the W. 46th Street facade collapsed into the street, forcing its closure for more than two days.

 Just login to your account and subscribe to this theater.